bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 ## API authentication and context

-Make BigCommerce API requests in the context of the storefront, BigCommerce API server, or app server.
+Make BigCommerce API requests in the context of the **storefront**, BigCommerce **API server**, or **app server**.
 Each of the following APIs listings links to its section of our [Authentication and Example Requests](/api-docs/getting-started/authentication) article, which contains the base URL of the API in question.

 | Authentication and Example Requests | Context |
 |:------------------------------------|:--------|